Stomper10/CheXpert/README.md

 Maybe you need to install `PyTorch` and `barbar` packages before you run the code.
 * Train with 10% of dataset: Use `CheXpert_DenseNet121_10%.ipynb` file.

 * Train with 100% of dataset: Use `CheXpert_DenseNet121_ALL.ipynb` file.
-You can also try the Grad-CAM method on test dataset here!

 * Train with 100% of dataset(using federated learning): Use `CheXpert_DenseNet121_FL.ipynb` file.
 You can modify federated learning hyperparameters.

+You can also try the Grad-CAM method on test dataset with `Grad-CAM.ipynb` file after you get the trained model.

 # 3. Results
 You may get training & validation losses and ROC curves for results.
 You can also check the computational costs.
 Saved model and ROC curve `.png` files are saved in the `Results` directory(I manually moved saved model and `.png` files after creating `Results` directory).
 Let me just show you the ROC curves here.